cybersecuredai/cybersecuredai/browser-extensions/README.md

 ## ⚙️ Configuration

 ### API Integration
-The extensions automatically connect to your ORCA Federal platform account.
+The extensions automatically connect to your CyberSecured AI account through the ORCA platform.
 Configure API keys in the extension options:

 1. Click the extension icon in your browser toolbar
 2. Select "Settings" from the popup
-3. Enter your ORCA Federal API credentials
+3. Enter your CyberSecured AI API credentials
 4. Enable desired platform integrations

 ### Platform Connections